Zoomed Image

 2. Choose Depreciation Types > Delete Selected Depreciation Type from the page-level menu.

-Warning: A depreciation type cannot be deleted while it is assigned to any category or asset.
-You must reassign or remove all references first, then delete the type.
-The system will prevent deletion and display an error if references exist.
+Warning: A depreciation type cannot be deleted while it is assigned to any category, book or asset.
+Reassign or remove all references first, then delete the type.
+The system prevents deletion and displays an error if references exist.

 Key Fields on a Depreciation Type